MQ Memory Training

 Recall

 Recall is the process of retrieving information stored in memory without the aid of explicit cues.
-Unlike recognition—where you identify something as familiar—recall requires you to actively search your memory.
-Examples include reciting a list of words you studied or remembering someone’s name when they aren’t in view.
+Unlike recognition—where you identify something as familiar—recall requires active mental effort.
+Examples include reciting a list of words you studied or remembering someone’s name without visual prompts.

 Recall and Aging